hoaproject/Console/README.md

     echo 'Something below…';        // write something
     Hoa\Console\Cursor::restore();  // restore

-Please, read the API documentation for more informations.
+Please, read the API documentation for more informations, and note that Windows support is very weak.

 ### Window